 The home property and home building industry is not “just” another industry.
 It is the largest, most crucial industry out there.

 It is absurdly massive.
-The global residential properties amount to US$ 170 trillion (statistical figures as of 2016, see the full report from HSBC here).
+The global residential properties amount to US$ 170 trillion (statistical figures as of 2016).

 The importance of the housing market became evident during the Great Recession.
 It is more fundamental and indispensable than anything else.
 Without proper housing, we would be behind even cavemen.
 We would probably still be fighting for a better spot in on a nearby tree branch.
 There would be no progress at all as proper shelter is more essential than anything I can think of.

 At the same time, the ever-increasing urbanization has become an unstoppable and global megatrend.
 Available living space is becoming expensive in big cities.
 We have all heard the property sellers’ mantra, “location, location, location,” when it comes to finding a suitable property.
 Many of us hate it yet have no choice but to move closer to urban centers because of the jobs and businesses that are in the viable proximity.
 More and more people live in increasingly crowded homes.

 Housing is becoming unaffordable in many cities around the world.
 Skyrocketing property prices in big cities have become truly absurd.
 For example, the price of a single home in Los Angeles rose between 2012 and 2020 from around US$ 400,000 to US$ 750,000.
 That is an increase of nearly 100% (see link).
 The situation is not much different in other urban areas around the world, whether it is New York, Munich, or Shanghai.